Art Basel: History

-Notable Exhibits
+Notable exhibits

 In 2019, Art Basel Miami Beach featured Italian artist Maurizio Cattelan's Comedian art piece, a banana duct-taped to a wall.
 Two of three editions sold for $120,000.

 In the 2022 edition of Art Basel Miami, the American art collective MSCHF debuted ATM Leaderboard, an installation displaying a real-time ranking of the bank balances of users, with a pictures of their faces.

 Costs

-The price of admission to Art Basels vary significantly depending the access and amenities.
-Tickets for one-day access tickets start for under $100 but can escalate to the hundreds and thousands of dollars depending on early access and private tours.
+The price of admission to Art Basels varies significantly depending on access levels and amenities.
+One-day ticket prices typically cost less than $100, but can increase to hundreds or thousands of dollars, where each higher price tier provides additional benefits, such as: early access to exhibit halls, VIP rooms, early purchasing; private tours; exclusive events and banquets.

 Galleries pay for their space.
 As of 2019, the smallest galleries pay CHF 760 per square meter for a booth at the flagship Art Basel, and the largest galleries will pay CHF 905 per square meter.
 Prices rise relative to each additional square meter.

 Sponsors and partners

 UBS has been the lead partner of the fair in Basel since 1994, the lead partner of Art Basel Miami Beach since its inception in 2002, and the lead partner of Art Basel Hong Kong since its inception in 2013.

 Since 2015, BMW and Art Basel have presented the BMW Art Journey Award to honor promising emerging artists from around the world.
 Originally, the artists were chosen from the Discoveries sector in Hong Kong and the Positions sector in Miami Beach, but it later expanded.
-The chosen artist can select a destination almnost anywhere in the world to create new works.
+The chosen artist can select a destination almost anywhere in the world to create new works.